-There are five bus stations scattered throughout the city; the main one is the Europa Bus Centre located at Glengall Street, off Great Victoria Street.
+There are 22 bus stations scattered throughout the city; the main one is the Europa Bus Centre located at Glengall Street, off Great Victoria Street.

-In Belfast taxis operate from taxi ranks.
-One of the main taxi ranks in Belfast city centre is in front of City Hall, Adelaide Street.
-There are two types of Belfast taxis: the London-style black cabs, and standard saloon cars which bear the name of the taxi company on the car roof.
-All taxis display a yellow disc on the car windscreen and are required to display coloured licence plates (black taxis display yellow plates and private taxis green plates).
-Never take a taxi without coloured plates.
+In Belfast, taxis operate from taxi ranks.
+One of the main taxi ranks in Belfast city centre is in front of City Hall on Adelaide Street.
+There are two types of Belfast taxis: the London-style black cabs, and standard saloon cars, which bear the name of the taxi company on the car roof.
+All taxis display a sign in the car windscreen and both rear passenger windows as well as a yellow roof sign.
+Never take a taxi without the proper taxi licence signs or plates.
 It is common practice to tip about 10% of the total fare.

 Belfast is a relatively straightforward city to drive in, although the city is so compact and well served by public transport that most visitors will have no need of a car.
 If you do decide to drive, there are plenty of car parks in the city centre (charges apply).
 To pay for off-street car parks or on-street metered parking, you can either pay with coins or register with Parkmobile (www.parkmobile.co.uk) and pay using your mobile phone or online.
 Parking on Sundays is usually free.

-Belfast is a cycle-friendly city with two major cycle routes: the Comber Greenway, which runs for 11km (7 miles) to Stranford Lough, and the Lagan and Lough Cycleway, which offers 33km (21 miles) of tarmacked pleasure.
+Belfast is a cycle-friendly city with two major cycle routes: the Comber Greenway, which runs for 11km (7 miles) to Strangford Lough, and the Lagan and Lough Cycleway, which offers 33km (21 miles) of tarmacked pleasure.
 Cycle lanes are slowly being introduced as the city now has its own bicycle-sharing scheme called Belfast Bikes (tel: +44 34 3357 1551; www.belfastbikes.co.uk).
-There are 300 bicycles spread out across the city in 30 docking stations, and are available to hire daily between 6am and midnight.
+There are 350 bicycles spread out across the city in 47 docking stations, and are available to hire daily between 6 am and midnight.
 Before hiring a bike, you must register either online or at a docking station.
 The first 30 minutes are free.